 Cataracts are diagnosed via an eye exam and visual acuity test.
-Our optometrist will look into your eyes to see if any cloudy or white spots are visible on the lens of your eye.
+Our eye care professional will look into your eyes to see if any cloudy or white spots are visible on the lens of your eye.
 Next, she will perform a visual acuity exam using a Snellen eye chart.

 Our eye doctor may also perform a dilated eye exam to check for problems with the back of your eye and test your eye pressure to determine if you have glaucoma.
 While these conditions do not necessarily cause the development of a cataract, they can be present along with your cataracts, especially if you have experienced an eye trauma or have eye inflammation.